Leon Golub: Career

 In 1996, Golub was given a commission to design a set of stained glass windows for Temple Sholom in Chicago, the four windows depict the life of Joseph.
 These would be the only stained glass windows Leon Golub ever did.
 They were fabricated in New York by Victor Rothman and Gene Mallard.

 2001: renaissance

 While Leon Golub's later works from the 1990s offer more fragmented (in his words "left-over") reincarnations of his early messages, it is his larger, carved works, vividly depicting power relations that have re-gained attention with the U.S.'s involvement in Iraq and Afghanistan.

 In 2003, Golub revisited his 1959 painting, Reclining Youth, part of a series of paintings inspired by friezes at the Great Altar of Zeus in Pergamon.
 Working with Magnolia Editions, the artist translated the painting into a large-scale [14 ft] Jacquard tapestry, his first and only textile work.

 Retrospectives

 From March to May 2015, the Serpentine Gallery in London held a career retrospective which was "spun off" and presented as a three-floor career retrospective at the Manhattan Hauser & Wirth in June 2015.

+In 2018, the Metropolitan Museum of Art presented Leon Golub: Raw Nerve featuring his painting Gigantomachy II, as well as paintings from his series, including Pylon, White Squad, Riot, and Horsing Around.

+In 2022, the Hall Art Foundation, in Reading, Vermont presented a major survey of approximately 70 Golub works from the Hall and Meyer Collections spanning Golub’s career from 1947 to 2003, which traveled to Kunstmuseum Schloss Derneburg in 2023.